SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 than Selenium locators, which translates to tests and keywords that don't have to be tweaked when the page markup changes.

-## Writing keywords in Javascript
+## Writing keywords in JavaScript

-At its core, playwright is built on node.js, which makes it possible to write keywords in Javascript.
-This is enabled by providing the path to a javascript library when the Browser library is imported.
-CumulusCI comes with a small bootstrap file which will import a node module which itself can import any number of other modules.
+At its core, Playwright is built on Node.js, which makes it possible to write keywords in JavaScript.
+This is enabled by providing the path to a JavaScript library when the Browser library is imported.
+CumulusCI comes with a small bootstrap file which will import a Node module from your project, which itself can import any number of other modules.

 ```{tip}